Technological Grand Conversations

 - Write a short entry about a character, event, or other aspect of the novel.

 - Respond to other entries in a written "conversation" about the book.

 - Respect the opinions and thoughts of others.

 Set Up and Prepare

-- Create a folder on your computers or network for each novel read in the Literature Circle unit where students can post their responses.
+- Create a folder on your classroom computers or network for each novel read in the Literature Circle unit.
+Students will save their responses in these folders.

 - Brainstorm some possible prompts to begin literature responses, such as:

 - Write about a character in the novel.
 What kind of person is this character?
 Did the character change during the book?